shanedonburke/cmdkeep/README.md

 Commands can be parameterized, and previous arguments are remembered.

+# Installation

+Check the [Releases](https://github.com/shanedonburke/cmdkeep/releases) section for the latest executables.

+Add `ck` to your PATH environment variable for convenience.

 # Usage

 Run `ck --help` to see available operations, or `ck <command> --help` for help with an individual command.